-If you want to help yourself with many testimonials and keys for overcoming from Katrina and I, consider checking out the supporter content.
+If you want to help yourself with many testimonials and keys for overcoming from Katrina and me, consider checking out the supporter content.
 Joining the support team will help you with guidance on real repentance that you may need, and it will help us to continue writing articles like this and eventually the free workbook to guide all believers to get On the Narrow Path and stay on it.

 Receive Tim's Prophecy Updates By Email